byu-oit/developer-portal-definitions/README.md

 - Make a new branch off of main
 - Add your swagger document to the `swagger` folder
 - Commit your changes
-- Make a pull request that requests one of the following people to review
+- Make a pull request that requests the `SpecOps Developer Team` to review your changes
-  - Rick Winscot
-  - Gary Crye
-  - Brock May